RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

     *allow_directory*
         If this is specified as "true", then the data for this format can be organized as a folder rather than a single file.
-Regardless of the value of *suffixes*, such folder can only be opened/saved by providing the ``format`` keyword to the corresponding command.
+Regardless of the value of *suffixes*, such a folder can only be opened/saved by providing the ``format`` keyword to the corresponding command.
 Specifying *allow_directory* as "true" does not preclude also possibly opening this format from individual files (in which case *suffixes* would matter).